apache/incubator-heron/website/content/docs/operators/heron-tracker-api.md

 * `cluster` (required) --- The cluster in which the topology is running
 * `environ` (required) --- The environment in which the topology is running
 * `topology` (required) --- The name of the topology
-* `container` (required) --- Container number
+* `container` (required) --- Container ID
 * `path` (required) --- Path to the file relative to the directory where heron-controller is launched.
    Paths are not allowed to start with a `/` or contain a `..`.
 * `offset` (required) --- Offset from the beggining of the file.
 * `length` (required) --- Number of bytes to be returned.

-***
+---

-### /topologies/metrics
+### <a name="topologies_metrics">/topologies/metrics</a>

-The response JSON is a map of all the requested
+Returns a JSON map of instances of the topology to their respective metrics.
-(or if nothing is mentioned, all) components of the topology, to the metrics that are reported by that component.
+To filter instances returned use the `instance` parameter discussed below.

-Note that these metrics come from TMaster, which only holds metrics for last 3 hours minutely data, and cumulative values.
-So if the `interval` is greater than `10800` seconds, the values will be for all-time metrics.
+Note that these metrics come from TMaster, which only holds metrics for last 3 hours minutely data, as well as cumulative values.
+If the `interval` is greater than `10800` seconds, the values will be for all-time metrics.

 #### Parameters